FreeCAD/FreeCAD-documentation/wiki/Fr_Widget_Basics.md

             exc_type, exc_obj, exc_tb = sys.exc_info()
             fname = os.path.split(exc_tb.tb_frame.f_code.co_filename)[1]
             print(exc_type, fname, exc_tb.tb_lineno)
 ```

 The function checks if we have got two vectors since the line needs two vectors.
 And after that it chooses the desired color based on the widgets status.
 Every widget needs to save the node to the widget and to the switch the widget has.
 The SoSwitch is to hide the widget when that is required.
 When the widget needs to redraw the whole drawing, first it removes the SoSeparator from the COIN3D scene graph and it should remove it from the widget also.
 And then it will recreate the whole thing again. that function is called redraw.
 The label is also drawn here.
 But we will talk about the labels later.
 But you need to call the draw_label here.
 COIN3D drawings will be discussed in a separate page.
 Something to remember, draw your coin3d objects in the same way you draw in FreeCAD.
 Always make the default position (0,0,1). .i.e. the object should be drawn towards +Z axis.
 This is useful since when you apply rotation of other FreeCAD object your COIN object will take that direction without any problem.
-This is why my arrows (2d or 3D) are all located on the Z axis by default if you don\'t change them
+This is why my arrows (2d or 3D) are all located on the Z axis by default if you don\'t change them.

-#### Part5   *
+#### Part 5

 Widgets Label   * Labels are necessary for the widget toolkit.
 For example the label for line widget can be used to show the length of the side the line is drawn for.
 It has also the call back mechanism so you can interact with the text shown on the screen.

-For our widget (Fr_Line_Widget) the label is drawn near to the beginning of the line ..i.e. near to the first Vertex.
+For our widget (Fr_Line_Widget) the label is drawn near to the beginning of the line i.e. near to the first Vertex.
 At the moment there is no alignment mechanism but that is in the todo list.
 This part will be updated later when that is implemented.

 Label drawings are collect in the file fr_label_draw.py.

 The text drawn is only 2D.
-There might be the need of making 3D text .. but this will/must come to the todo list.
+There might be the need of making 3D text, but this will/must come to the todo list.

 ```python
     def draw_label(self,usedColor)   *
         LabelData = fr_widget.propertyValues()